kengz/Notes-on-AI-realization/Main.md

 Is human thinking classical?
 We are definitely hardwired by our experience in the macro world to form some strong classical intuition.
 We think very classically; this is why quantum physics is so hard for us.

 What are some features of human thinking that are not classical?
 Our capability of randomness and free will immediately comes to mind.
+Certainly, we are unlike clockwork that runs deterministically on classical laws – that is free will; in fact, we can break off any classical trajectory as we wish – that is pure randomness.
 Is it also very fair to suspect that the innerworking of the human mind is purely quantum.

 The answer to this may come from the Human Connectome Project.
 Once we have successfully probed and simulate a complete human mind, the level of ToC required to do that will give us the answer.
 However, by Godel's theorem, it is likely that our classical ToC would not be sufficient.

 This concludes our discussion on theoretical constraints.

+## Post-Classical Human Features
+We enumerate the possible human features that are post-classical, i.e. those that cannot be accounted for by classical physics and its ToC.
+These shall be some inspirations for what the super-ToC should encompass.

+#### Ability to do math proofs (some types)
+especially, dealing with infinities.
+Out of the context of computable, decidable, halting problems.

+#### More generally, ability to think, whatever it means

+#### Randomness (pure randomness, manifest of quantum physics)

+#### Gödel's Completeness and Inconsistency
+non-literal as machines

+dangerous terrain:
+#### Consciousness and Free Will (Autonomy)

+#### Feelings
+synonymous with consciousness?
+Consciousness => emotions
+Converse may be false?
+test for consciousness: put subject in front of the mirror; test for self identification.

+#### Creativity and Idea Synthesis; idea-Mutation

+#### Ability to adapt and evolve (reconciliation and error correction)

+from the standpoint of information theory ?

+`What else are indispensable?:`
+#### I/O: perception
+#### feelings